Varsha567/Varsha567/README.md

 ---

 ## About Me
 👋 Hi there!
 I'm a CSE student passionate about AI, ML, and Android development.
-Currently, I'm participating in **GirlScript Summer of Code (GSSoC '24)** to improve my open-source contributions and expand my skills.
+Currently, I have participated in **GirlScript Summer of Code (GSSoC '24)** to improve my open-source contributions and expand my skills.

 **Connect with me**:
 - LinkedIn(https://www.linkedin.com/in/varsha-gubbala-554663248/)